 The 2020 Oscars are hitting the calendar earlier than usual, with the Oscar show on February 9.
 This year’s returning hopefuls include Oscar winners Renée Zellweger (“Cold Mountain”) and Charlize Theron (“Monster”).

 “Judy” (Roadside/LD Entertainment) marks the return of “Bridget Jones” star Zellweger as she takes on aging chanteuse Judy Garland.
 The film, written by Tom Edge (“The Crown”), covers the singer’s final 1968 concerts in London.
-Frontrunner Zellweger is on winning streak, taking home the drama Golden Globe, Critics Choice and SAG awards.
+Frontrunner Zellweger is on winning streak, sweeping the drama Golden Globe, Critics Choice, BAFTA and SAG awards.
 It’s hers to lose.

 Making a splash is multi-talented British singer-actress Cynthia Erivo (“Widows”) who stars in the title role of abolitionist Harriet Tubman in Kasi Lemmons’ biographical drama, “Harriet,” a fall hit for Focus Features.
 Erivo landed Critics Choice, Globe and SAG nominations but was surprisingly overlooked by BAFTA.